 Make Connections through social events: There are many ways to meet people and make connections at Albany UU try some that appeal to you!
 (Check our publications for dates, times, locations, and details.
 Information below may change from time to time.)

-6 to 9 at 6:09: Circle Dinners provide the opportunity to socialize over a delicious potluck dinner in a private home and become better acquainted with fellow UUs.
+Circle Dinners provide the opportunity to socialize over a delicious potluck dinner in a private home and become better acquainted with fellow UUs.
 Everyone is welcome, singles and couples alike, regardless of dietary restrictions.
 We can also provide rides, as needed.
 Watch our publications for the next dinner date and sign-up information.
-Circle dinners are hosted approximately eight dates per year, at multiple locations.
+Circle dinners are hosted approximately four dates per year, at multiple locations.

 Multi-generational Potlucks: Friday night potlucks for all ages are scheduled once a month from September to May, and are held in Channing Hall.
 Different committees or programs step up to host each dinner, and often present an event, film, or discussion after the meal.
 You can either bring a dish to share or pay a nominal fee instead.
 Depending on the after-dinner activity, child care may be provided during the program.